alpyen/fpga-mediaplayer/README.md

 ## HDL
 - Video Driver
-  - Adjust HDL and pin constraints to match new board interface
   - Fifo can contain bits after the last frame has been decoded due to the full byte padding
     - They need to be flushed out before marking playback as done.
       - We need to make sure video_play is low and we encounter an empty video fifo during decoding.